What is Microsoft Managed Desktop?

-Your end users will enjoy the latest versions of Windows 10 and Microsoft 365 Apps for enterprise apps (and more besides), using devices and software that are curated and rigorously tested for best performance and reliability.
+Your users will enjoy the latest versions of Windows 10 and Microsoft 365 Apps for enterprise apps (and more besides), using devices and software that are curated and rigorously tested for best performance and reliability.
 Also, you'll never have to worry about keeping any of this software up to date because that happens automatically, following a careful rollout sequence that is monitored every step of the way.
-And registered devices are monitored 24x7 for technical and security issues, so if something goes wrong, help will be on the way.
+And registered devices are monitored 24 hours a day, seven days a week for technical and security issues, so if something goes wrong, help will be on the way.

 Unique to Microsoft Managed Desktop

-Of course there's nothing stopping you from obtaining and managing your own devices and Microsoft 365 deployments yourself.
-So what does Microsoft Managed Desktop offer beyond that?
+Of course, there's nothing stopping you from obtaining and managing your own devices and Microsoft 365 deployments yourself.
+So what does Microsoft Managed Desktop offer beyond those things?

-Our policies and security baseline offers your end users these benefits:
+Our policies and security baseline offers your users these benefits: